cms-opendata-workshop/workshop2023-lesson-cloud/_episodes/02-poet-test.md

 7. **analysis-step-template** creates some histograms to check that the processing went OK.

-The `runpoet" step takes the array of the preceding step as input and iterates over it.
+The "runpoet" step takes the array of the preceding step as input and iterates over it.
 It runs multiple jobs at the same time.
 The Argo GUI helps us visualize this process.

 ![](../fig/poet-wf-2023.png)